-The Fund did not achieve two of its key objectives - hedging market risk and managing downside volatility.
-In hindsight, it is clear the dominant economic issues in this year's first half have been universally negative for stocks - pandemic surges and new lock downs in China, continued disruption in supply chains, rising inflation, the Fed aggressively raising rates, the war in the Ukraine and an increasing risk of recession.
-And there is little doubt that the epicenter of the sell-off was in the high growth portions of the market on which we focus our long book: although the Nasdaq Composite fell "only" 30% in this year's first half (22% in the second quarter), 30 of its largest companies declined more than 40% year to date, nearly 1,000 stocks declined more than 50%, and 243 declined more than 75%.
+The dominant economic issues have all been negative for stocks-pandemic surges and new lock downs in China, continued disruption in supply chains, rising inflation, the Fed aggressively raising rates, the war in the Ukraine and an increasing risk of recession.
+As a result, the S&P 500 had its worst first half since 1970, falling 20%.
+And those losses seem benign in light of the carnage in the high growth portions of the market on which we focus: although the Nasdaq Composite fell "only" 30% in this year's first half (22% in the second quarter), 30 of its largest companies declined more than 40% year to date, nearly 1,000 stocks declined more than 50%, and 243 declined more than 75%.
+Although markets made several attempts to rally this quarter, each time the S&P gained at least 2% in a day, it fell 2.5% on average the following.
+All in all, a pretty miserable year so far across the board.